 Sales Management as a Source of Competitive Advantage

 This paper reports on research Wilson Learning has completed regarding the role of sales manager skills in predicting the performance of a company's sales force.
 Our research shows a 29% increase in top-line performance due to the skills of sales managers, independent of the skills of their salespeople.
-This research was done in cooperation with five separate organisations who, like you, share a concern for the impact and effectiveness of sales managers.
+This research was done in cooperation with five separate organizations who, like you, share a concern for the impact and effectiveness of sales managers.

 Sales as a Source of Competitive Advantage?